Adapting Contrastive Language-Image Pretrained (CLIP) Models for Out-of-Distribution Detection: Related work

 \subsection{Unsupervised OOD detection methods}

-Recent unsupervised OOD detection methods rely on learning in-distribution features, which is accomplished with contrastive \cite{sehwag2021ssd,sun2022oodknn} or supervised contrastive learning (\textit{SupSimCLR} \cite{khosla2020supsimclr}).
-In contrastive learning, two strongly augmented, yet correlated, views from an image are created (forming a positive pair).
-The feature similarity of these positive pairs is then maximized, encouraging the features to be invariant to the applied transformations (i.e. jitter, random crop).
-Simultaneously, the feature similarity of negative pairs (which consist of different images in the mini-batch) is minimized, pushing them away in feature space.

-Contrastive-based methods can be further enhanced by: a) designing hand-crafted transformations that provide an estimate of near OOD data (shifting transformations \cite{tack2020csi,rafiee2022sdns}), and b) developing better OOD detection scores.
-For example, in CSI \cite{tack2020csi}, Tack et al. introduce rotation prediction together with contrastive learning.
-However, CSI relies on sophisticated in-distribution-dependent augmentations and ensembling during testing.
-A simpler contrastive-based approach (SSD) is developed by \cite{sehwag2021ssd}, where an OOD detection score is defined using the Mahalanobis distance in the feature space with the $k$-means clusters as per-class means \cite{lloyd1982kmeans}.
+Unsupervised OOD detection methods rely on learning in-distribution features, typically accomplished with contrastive or supervised contrastive learning \citep{sehwag2021ssd, khosla2020supsimclr}.
+Contrastive-based methods can be further enhanced by designing hand-crafted transformations that provide an estimate of near OOD data \citep{rafiee2022sdns} or by developing better OOD detection scores \cite{tack2020csi}.
+For example, \cite{tack2020csi} add a transformation prediction objective (i.e. rotation prediction such as $[0\degree, 90\degree, 180\degree, 270\degree]$). \cite{sehwag2021ssd} define a simpler contrastive-based OOD detection method, where the Mahalanobis distance is computed in the feature space using the cluster centers of $k$-means \citep{lloyd1982kmeans}.